Frequently Asked Questions

 - Visualizing insights (ie. Creating PowerPoints)

-Do I get paid for being a member of JED?
+Do I get paid as a member of JED?

 No. While clients pay for our consulting services and club members receive various perks, JED Consulting remains recognized as a club within the Management Undergraduate Society.
 As such, no member of JED is directly paid for their involvement with the club.